developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 Possible values can be:

-- A single character value (e.g. the letter "A" or the symbol "@") causes that character value to be sent as the behavior for the remapped key.
+- A single character value (i.e. the letter "A" or the symbol "@") causes that character value to be sent as the behavior for the remapped key.

-- A hexadecimal value in the format ***uXXXXXX*** (e.g. ***u000001***) causes the specified key code to be sent as the behavior for the remapped key.
+- A hexadecimal value in the format ***uXXXXXX*** (i.e. ***u000001***) causes the specified key code to be sent as the behavior for the remapped key.
 [Allowable values](https://developer.android.com/reference/android/view/KeyEvent).

 - The value ***EMOJI*** causes the remapped key to switch to the EMOJI keyboard.